OpenID Connect Client and Token Propagation Quickstart

 /frontend/admin-name-with-propagated-token

-to acquire and propagate an access token to ProtectedResource
+uses a REST client with an OIDC client filter to get and propagate an access token to ProtectedResource

 or /frontend/admin-name-with-propagated-token